-PhD in Glaciology (University of Copenhagen).
+Ph.D. in Glaciology (University of Copenhagen).
 Educated at Centre for Ice and Climate, Niels Bohr Institute and works with ice core analysis and ice flow models.
 Participated in ice core drillings in Greenland and Antarctica since she was a grad student.
 With DIS since 2013.

 Cand.mag. et art.
 (Danish, English, History of Art, University of Copenhagen, 1983 and 2002).
 Teacher of Danish to foreigners since 1979.
-Program director of Danish Language and Culture at DIS.
-With DIS 1983-1991 and since 2004.
+Program director of Danish Language and Culture at DIS 2004-2017.
+With DIS since 1983.

 Architect M.A.A.
 (Royal Academy of Fine Arts, Copenhagen, 1983).
 Employment with PLH Architects, Homann Architects.
-Since 1988, own office specializing in visualization and project presentation for clients in Denmark and abroad.
+Since 1988, own office specialising in visualization and project presentation for clients in Denmark and abroad.
 With DIS since 2012.

 Ph.D in Middle East Studies (2009).
 Chief Consultant at the Danish Defense and formerly research fellow at the Centre for Contemporary Middle East Studies (University of Southern Denmark) and postdoctoral researcher at the Danish Institute for International Studies (DIIS, Copenhagen).
 Expertise in terrorism and Islamist militancy in the Middle East.
 With DIS since 2011.

-Architect MAA.
-Royal Academy of Fine Arts, Copenhagen 1990.
-Designer at IKEA of Sweden, 1991 to 1995.
+Architect MAA, Royal Academy of Fine Arts, Copenhagen 1990.
+Designer at IKEA of Sweden, 1991-1995.
 Owner of Form Design, 1995-2001.
-Teacher at Denmarks Design School 1998-2000.
-Co-founder of legaard & christensen 2001 to present.
+Teacher at the Danish Design School 1998-2000.
+Co-founder of LEGAARD&CHRISTENSEN 2001.
+Visiting professor, University of Washington, 2016.
 With DIS since 2005.